CodingWithEnthusiasm/My-Projects/README.md

 4. The Door&Lock is a code and PDF document with description to my old Arduino project for door lock with code system.
 It can be runned on simulators like Tinkercad or real Arduino circuit :)

-5. Game of life is a Conway's Game of life algorithm with an actual animation of a process writeen in Python.
+5. GameOfLife is a Conway's Game of life algorithm with an actual animation of a process writeen in Python.
 Pycharm is required to run it

+6. GeneticAlgorithmSolution is an Python app which uses genetic algorithm to solve 8 queens problem.
+It uses the following elements of the algorithm:

+   8-digit, integer-value genome,
+   The fitness function of the form: f(configuration) = 28-number_of_attacks(configuration)
+   the genetic operators (roulette wheel selection, two-site crossover, mutation)

 3. GeoPulse application is a navigation application created with Python programming language and using OpenCage and OpenRoute services for converting actual addresses into coordinates points and Folium for the usage of interactive map,